plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 ## Clean Architecture

 In the MVC/MVP patterns the controller/presenter contains most of the business logic.
-In the Clean Architecture

-as much logic as possible goes into the use case interactors.
+In the Clean Architecture all of the business logic goes either into an use case interactor or an entity (we will talk about entities later).

-we earlier looked at this picture ..
+We earlier looked at this picture:

 <img src="{{ site.url }}/assets/clean-architecture/Interactor.Controller.Presenter.png" class="dynimg"/>

-and we see already : controllers and presenters live in "interface adapters" circle - which gives already a hint: they are adpaters only!
+From that we can see already that controllers and presenters live in the "interface adpaters" circle (green color) which gives a strong hint: they are adapters only - and we don't want to have adapers much of logic right?

-lets add some more details:
+Adapters just map from one world to another.

+Let me zoom a little bit out of the picture to get the full context.

 <img src="{{ site.url }}/assets/clean-architecture/User.Interactor.Flow.png" class="dynimg"/>

-todo: describe what we see here with control flow
+So what do we see here?
+Following the purple arrow we can see the control flow of a user interaction with a system:
-- user
-- view (part of the framework - e.g. HTML/JavaScript)
-- controller (adapter)
-- interactor (logic)
-- presenter
-- view
-- user

-todo: describe the dependencies (code level dependencies - arrow means "knows about") (see: dependency rule!) - explain different kind of arrows

-todo: describe special "implemented by" arrows
+1. The user interacts with the view.
+2. The view creates a request (object) which is passed to the controller.
+3. The controller converts the request into a request model and passes it to the use case interactor through its input port.
+4. The use case interactor processes the request model and creates a response model which is passed through the output port to the presenter.
+5. The presenter converts the response model to view model which is then passed to the view.
+6. The user sees the result of his interaction in the view.

+But there is more to be explored.
+We see two vertical boundaries separating the picture into three sections:

+- The most left (blue) section where the frameworks live (e.g. an HTML/Javascript view)
+- The middle (green) section where the adapters live (controllers and presenters)
+- The most right (red) section where the business logic (use case interactors) live

+the controllers and presenters are sitting in the middle of this picture briding between both worlds

+If we look closer now at the controller and presenter we see even more clearly that they only convert data objects into other data objects to "bridge" between the user and the business logic.

+---
+** Can u see the Dependency Rule?**
+And we see that the black arrows crossing the boundaries are always (!) going from left to right.
+These arrows represent code level dependencies which means the code where an arrow starts knows about the code the arrow is pointing to.
+So the arrows perfectly respect the Dependency Rule.

+You probably have noticed that there are two types of arrows: The open arrow indicates a "uses" relationship, the closed one indicates a "implements" or "extends" relationship.
+We will look into this difference in more detail soon.
+---

-so now that we know how the controllers and presenters fit into the complete picture of Clean Architecture lets check out what they are doing there.
+Now that we know how the controllers and presenters fit into the complete picture of the Clean Architecture let's deep dive into their responsiblities.

 ## What is the role of the controller?